-Through Art Market & You, Art From Us provides you with Analysis, Opinion and Factual Reports regarding the current on-goings of the Global Art Market.
-In this article, we look at Jamal Khashoggi Missing – The Artworld Reacts.
+Through Art Market & You, Art From Us provides you Analysis, Opinion and Factual Reports regarding the current on-goings of the Global Art Market.
+In this article, we discuss the mysterious disappearance of journalist Jamal Khashoggi.

 On October 2, 2018, Saudi journalist Jamal Khashoggi went missing from the consulate of Saudi Arabia in Turkey, Istanbul.
 Khashoggi was a resident of the United States and a critic of Saudi Arabia’s Crown Prince Mohammed bin Salman.
 He was at the consulate to obtain documents relating to his impending marriage to Turkish national Hatice Cengiz.
 Initially the consulate maintained its position that Khashoggi had gone missing after his departure from their premises.
-However, on October 20, 2018, they released a statement saying he died following a fight that broke out within the building.
+However, on October 20, 2018, they released a statement saying he died in the building, following a fight.
 Whereabouts of the journalist’s body are yet unknown.

 The incident has undoubtedly created ripples in the realm of world politics and consequently in the world of art.